sumwale/mprsync/README.md

 bandwidth usage and want to keep higher compression levels, then it is still better to use `zstd` levels 3-6 that usually give better compression than default gzip (`-z`) with much lower CPU usage, and then reduce the number of parallel jobs.

+A note about SSH options: you might get better performance when using SSH transport using AES-GCM ciphers when client and server support AES-NI acceleration (`grep -w aes /proc/cpuinfo`) like:
+`mprsync ... --zc=zstd --zl=1 -e "ssh -o Compression=no -c aes256-gcm@openssh.com" ...`